MicrosoftDocs/VBA-Docs/Office-F1-Landing/invalid-file-format-error-321office-shared-vblr6-chm321.md

 ---

-# Formato de archivo no válido (error 321), Office Shared [vblr6.chm321]
+# Invalid file format (Error 321), Office Shared [vblr6.chm321]

-¡Hola!
-Has aterrizado en una de nuestras páginas de redirección de Ayuda F1.
-Selecciona a continuación el tema que buscas.
+Hi there!
+You have landed on one of our F1 Help redirector pages.
+Please select the topic you were looking for below.

- [Formato de archivo no válido (error 321) [2 de 2]](http://msdn.microsoft.com/library/invalid-file-format-error-321--2-of-2%28Office.15%29.aspx)
+[Invalid file format (Error 321) [2 of 2]](http://msdn.microsoft.com/library/0aa00d27-3724-92e6-656c-71f15f0740d4%28Office.15%29.aspx)